raj23manj/springBoot/jokesapp/README.md

       Zuul sets custom headers
       All downstream services use custom filter who takes user id and role from headers and transforms it into Spring Security auth object or whatever.

+  * Resiliency (Hystrix, Circuit breaker)
+    * Circuit Breaker
+      * This makes sure that client will not call to service that is failing  repeatedly or responding poorly, to have rich user experience
+      * Hystrix Closely monitor's each service call and if calls get failed frequently, it fails fast to close the circuit, then it opens the circuit to source for alternate source of data, hystrix checks if the calls to service is working and if it does it closes the circuit to normal path for service execution

+      * Fallback Approach
+        * implements another source for data

+      * Bulk Head Approach
+        * This approach seggregates the service calls into multiple thread pools, to ensure that degredation of the system will affect the execution part
+        * Each service  will be assigned to a thread
+        * Hystrix provides an option of processing of the services in multiple thread pools

 # To Access Environment(application-properties)
     @Autowired
     private Environment environment;